 Separately, a federal district court rejected SFFA’s claims against UNC after trial.
 Before an appeal was heard, however, the Supreme Court agreed to take up the case in tandem with the Harvard case.

-What is the Supreme Court being asked to do?
+What was the Supreme Court asked to do?

-Opponents of affirmative action want the justices to overturn 40 years of precedent and categorically ban the use of race in higher education admissions policies nationwide.
+Opponents of affirmative action wanted the justices to overturn 40 years of precedent and categorically ban the use of race in higher education admissions policies nationwide.

-The fact that the court agreed to take up SFFA’s appeals after definitive lower court judgments suggests the conservative majority is poised to significantly rollback precedent if not overturn it entirely.
+The fact that the court agreed to take up SFFA’s appeals after definitive lower court judgments suggested the conservative majority was poised to significantly rollback precedent and it did so in Thursday's ruling.

 Dozens of major American companies that employ tens of thousands of U.S. workers have told the Supreme Court that ending affirmative action would undermine recruitment of diverse, highly educated job candidates and, in turn, hurt profits.